dlab-berkeley/python-berkeley/learning_resources.md

  - [A list of other interesting IPython notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks)

 # At Berkeley
 UC Berkeley has a lot of great resources for learning scientific computing and data science.
 There are classes, tutorials, reading groups, institutes, and much more.
-Here is a short list of some things worth checking out:
+Below are some things worth checking out:

 ## Scientific computing resources at UC Berkeley
 - [The D-Lab](http://dlab.berkeley.edu)
 - [The I-school masters in data science](http://datascience.berkeley.edu)